 Security.
 To ensure sensitive data can’t be read even on occasional replication, CloudWall has built-in crypto lib.
 It forces encryption of all sensitive user profile docs on save, and can be optionally applied to encrypt some user docs.

 CloudWall is tightly integrated with CouchDB and fits very well into projects where Couch serves as a main data store.
 There several distinct scenarios of CloudWall usage:

 CouchDB is http-native and also allows file attachments to JSON docs, which makes this DB especially attractive for storing content.
 CloudWall has on-board app, Inliner, which is highly flexible content editor.

 This site is built using CloudWall and uses Inliner both as editor client side, and as a HTML renderer inside CouchDB query server.
-This page is authored and rendered by Inliner parts, running inside CouchDB query server.
+This page is authored in and rendered by Inliner parts, running inside CouchDB query server.

 Sketch of a real system, built with and running CloudWall and Couchbox.